Merinorus/adaisawesome/REAME.md

 #adaisawesome
-# We should write a shortdescription here !
+# We should write a short description here !